ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 ## Start/Stop IoT Apps

-You can either stop an (already running) app on the whole devices of a project, or on a single device:
+You can either stop an (already running) app on all or some devices of a project, or on a single device:

-- To stop a running app on the whole project, navigate to <the-project-app-details-page/>.
+- To stop a running app on all devices of a project, navigate to <the-project-app-details-page/>.
 Click on the **&#xFE19;** button, then click on the **Stop app on all devices**:

 ![Click on Stop App on all